erigones/esdc-docs/user-guide/howto/enable-overlays.rst

     * Now go to :guilabel:`Servers` and add additional virtual NICs that use the `adminoverlay` network to these :ref:`admin virtual servers<admin_dc>`: `mgmt01`, `mon01`, `img01` (as an additional NIC, not primary).
     * Remember or write down the assigned IP addresses for `mgmt01` and `mon01` as you will need them later.
     * Apply the changes and :ref:`reboot<vms_actions>` all edited virtual servers.
-    * Wait for GUI to become reachable again.
+    * Wait for the GUI to become reachable again.
     * :ref:`Switch<switch_dc>` to the **main** virtual data center.
     * Go to :guilabel:`Datacenter -> Settings` and click on :guilabel:`Show global settings`.
 Search for the **VMS_IMAGE_VM_NIC** setting and set it to ``2``.
 It tells the *Danube Cloud* system that compute nodes should contact the internal image server (`img01.local`) on the second virtual NIC (the overlay one).
 Click :guilabel:`Update Settings` on the bottom (or hit enter when typing ``2``).